-The success story of these entrepreneurs is to show you that starting a business in Nigeria is do able.
+The success story of these entrepreneurs is to show you that starting a business in Nigeria is doable.
 Here are some case studies to motivate you.

-Cosmas Maduka, is the president/chairman of Choscharis Group.
+Cosmas Maduka is the president/chairman of Choscharis Group.
 He started his business journey from a humble beginning.

 After seven years of apprenticeship in selling motorcycle spare parts, his uncle gave him a token of N200 to start his own business in 1975.
 Today he is one of the most successful entrepreneurs in Nigeria.

-He is making money by creating tools that help disabled people live a convenient life.
+He is making money by creating tools that help disabled people live convenient life.
 He is the chairman of Mobility Aids and Appliances Research and Development Centre (MAARDEC) and the chief executive of Cosokoli Ventures Nigeria Limited and Omokas Nigeria Limited.

-Let’s discuss the last testimony to buttress that starting a business in Nigeria and succeeding is achievable.
-Prince Samuel Adedoyin is the chairman/chief executive officer of Doyin Group of companies.
+Let's discuss the last testimony to buttress that starting a business in Nigeria and succeeding is achievable.
+Prince Samuel Adedoyin is the chairman/chief executive officer of the Doyin Group of companies.